Kongunadu Makkal Desia Katchi: 2019 Lok Sabha election

 The party has contested the 2019 Lok Sabha elections as part of United Progressive Alliance led by the DMK in Tamil Nadu.

-KMDK got Namakkal Lok Sabha Constituency Namakkal, a constituency known for concentrated Gounder population.
-KMDK had fielded AKP Chinnaraj, the President of Tamilnadu Poultry Farmers Association in DMK's Rising Sun symbol.
+KMDK got Namakkal Lok Sabha Constituency.
+Namakkal, a constituency known for concentrated Gounder population.
+KMDK had fielded AKP Chinnaraj, the President of Tamilnadu Poultry Farmers Association.

-The KMDK Candidate Won By a big margin (55.24%) in 2019 elections as the result announced and the party men celebrated their first ever electoral win since the launch of the party in Namakkal.
+The KMDK Candidate Won By a margin of 55.24% in 2019 elections; the party men celebrated their first ever electoral win since the launch of the party in Namakkal.